top of page

 RULES AND REGULATIONS

-• Under 21 years of age
+• Participants must be under 21 years of age

 • Attending classes from Kindergarten to Grade 12 at a public, separate, private school, home-school